 Several headwaters in the Otago region also contain populations.
 Many of the upper tributaries on the eastern side of the Manuherikia river still contain populations of brook trout.

-Waipori River above and below the previous site of Munro’s Dam.
-Most of the brooks are tiny, rarely growing longer than 200mm.
+Waipori River above and below the former site of Munro’s Dam contains a small population of stunted Brook trout.
+Here they rarely grow longer than 200mm.

-Some of the upper tributaries of the Clutha also hold populations.
+Several upper tributaries of the Clutha also hold populations.
 Such as the Roaring Meg and the upper tributaries of the Nevis River.
 This is very scenic country but can be very exposed.

 South Island lakes which contain Brook trout

-Brooks inhabit a few small lakes across the South Island, the most famous of which has to be Lake Emily which has wetted surface of approximately 21 hectares.
+Brook Trout inhabit a few small lakes across the South Island, the most famous of which is Lake Emily which has a wetted surface of approximately 21 hectares.
 At the end of this post I republished a trip report from my first visit there.
 Certainly a gem of a fishery which must be treated with respect.